Between beaches, ports and the Breton countryside

 Hiking in Moëlan-sur-Mer

 Like Brittany in general, the commune of Moëlan-sur-mer is an ideal place for hiking enthusiasts.
-From coastal paths to country trails, the diversity of the landscape means there’s something for everyone.
+Coastal paths or country trails, the diversity of landscapes means there’s a hike to suit every taste.

 The GR34 or sentier des Douaniers is recognizable by its red and white markings, and runs along the Breton coastline from Saint-Nazaire to the Bay of Mont-Saint-Michel.
 If you don’t want to hike on your own, you’ll find a number of organized hikes: gourmet, musical or counted, the choice is yours.